isaaxiot/isaax-go-events/README.md

 // EventNames returns an array listing the events for which the emitter has registered listeners.
 // The values in the array will be strings.
 EventNames() []EventName
-// GetMaxListeners returns the max listeners for this emmiter
+// GetMaxListeners returns the max listeners for this Emitter
 // see SetMaxListeners
 GetMaxListeners() int
 // ListenerCount returns the length of all registered listeners to a particular event